adriansinger87/GrpcGeo/README.md

 ### Remote Procedure Calls with G!

-The system was initiated by Google and is now driven by a larger community, so bhe best start is to visit the [website](https://grpc.io/).
+The system was initiated by Google and is now driven by a larger community, so the best start is to visit the [website](https://grpc.io/).
-It is an efficient language neutral framework to connect applications, based on [HTTP/2](https://http2.github.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/), alias protobuf.
+GRPC is an efficient language neutral framework to connect applications, based on [HTTP/2](https://http2.github.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/), alias protobuf.

 ### Assemblies
 * **GrpcGeo.Domain** - contains the protbuf file that describes the contract for the gRPC service.